 Complete a Corridor Study for Sherwood Drive.
 To provide a safer crossing for pedestrians and cyclists, as well as to create a more inviting main street to the core of Sherwood Park.
+Complete a study on the removal of the existing service road adjacent to Sherwood Drive.
+To provide a safer crossing for pedestrians and cyclists, as well as allow for street fronting commercial.
 Integrate design standards specific to Centre in the Park into the County's Design and Construction Standards.
-To ensure the vision for the area is achieved alternative design standards are required for the area to establish a pedestrian-oriented streetscape.
+To ensure the vision for the area is achieved, alternative design standards are required for the area to establish a pedestrian-oriented streetscape.
 Establish funding mechanisms for infrastructure upgrades within the area.
 To provide for upgrades to servicing, streets and opportunities for enhancements to the area to create a unique and distinct core for Sherwood Park.
 Establish Centre in the Park as a priority location for the use of Money in Place of Reserves.
-The County will negotiate for the acquisition of integrated gathering areas and amenity area expansions, key active transportation connections and integrated gathering areas.
+The County will negotiate for the acquisition of integrated gathering areas and pond area expansions, key active transportation infrastructure connections and integrated gathering areas.
 Create a tactical urbanism program for Centre in the Park.
 As the County's Urban Centre, Centre in the Park should be prioritized for tactical urbanism to support the establishment of the area as an activity hub.
 Review the need for a curbside management study.
 As the area densifies appropriate management of curbside parking will be needed.

-Section 7
+Section 7 GLOSSARY

-GLOSSARY